Kansas State Players to Watch Against Florida Atlantic - Elite Eight

 Kansas State Players to Watch

-Nowell is tops on the Wildcats at 8.1 assists per contest, while also putting up 3.5 rebounds and 17.2 points.
-He is second in the country in assists.
+Nowell leads the Wildcats at 8.1 assists per contest, while also posting 3.5 rebounds and 17.2 points.
+He is second in the nation in assists.

-Johnson leads the Wildcats with 17.7 points per game and 6.9 rebounds, while also averaging 2.2 assists.
+Johnson paces the Wildcats with 17.7 points per game and 6.9 rebounds, while also posting 2.2 assists.

-Cam Carter posts 6.5 points, 3 rebounds and 1.5 assists per contest.
-Defensively, he averages 0.9 steals and 0.3 blocked shots.
+Cam Carter posts 6.5 points, 3 rebounds and 1.5 assists per game, shooting 38.4% from the field and 33% from downtown with 1 made 3-pointers per game.

 Kansas State Top Performers (Last 10 Games)